bitrise-io/devcenter/_articles/reviews/deploying-an-ios-app.md

 7. Click the `APPS & ARTIFACTS` tab to find your .ipa file that you can distribute.

 ## Deploying an iOS app to iTunes Connect

+You can deploy an app to iTunes Connect (rebranded as App Store Connect) to:

+* invite testers on Testflight
+* release your app on the App Store